 - Infants are served on demand.
 Children in the infant rooms are fed on their own individual schedule.
 Per the HQMC Health Promotion Protocol, "CYP does not allow any foods or beverages brought from home without written orders from a health care provider.
 Jarred baby food will be provided by the center and parents may bring in formula or breastmilk for infants who are not yet eating table food.
 For medically supported baby food provided by the parent, only unopened non-glass baby food containers labeled with the child's name and date can be accepted.
-Bottles provided daily by parents must be prepared, labeled (with first, last name, and date of birth) and dated at home with the date that the food is to be served. - CDC policy and practice, set forth by health and sanitation guidelines, directs that all infant bottles must be heated in a bottle warmer located within each infant room. - According to the manufacturer, Playtex Ventaire Bottles are not designed to be heated in a bottle warmer.
+Bottles provided daily by parents must be prepared, labeled (with first, last name, and date of birth) and dated at home with the date that the food is to be served and should also be non-glass bottles. - CDC policy and practice, set forth by health and sanitation guidelines, directs that all infant bottles must be heated in a bottle warmer located within each infant room. - According to the manufacturer, Playtex Ventaire Bottles are not designed to be heated in a bottle warmer.
 When heated in this manner the rubber disc located on the bottom of the bottle becomes misshapen causing the bottle to leak.
 The health and well-being of all children at the CDC is paramount.
 Due to their design and manufacturer's recommendations, Playtex Ventaire Bottles are prohibited from use at the CDC. - Sanitation regulations require staff to discard leftover food and formula after one (1) hour of initial feeding.
-CDC will not store food, or milk/breast milk, etc. Parents of children above the age of 12 months who are unable to participate in family style dining must make prior arrangements with management. - Pre-toddlers, Toddlers, and Preschoolers are served Breakfast at 8:00 a.m.; Lunch at 11:00 a.m.; and Afternoon snack at 2:30 p.m. - Late arrivals meals or snacks will not be held to accommodate late arrivals.
-If your child arrives 15 minutes or more past the scheduled mealtimes you should make arrangements for your child to have a meal outside of the center and they will not be served after a late arrival.
+CDC will not store food, or milk/breast milk, etc. Parents of children above the age of 12 months who are unable to participate in family style dining must make prior arrangements with management. - Pre-toddlers, Toddlers, and Preschoolers are served Breakfast at 8:00 a.m.; Lunch at 11:00 a.m.; and Afternoon snack at 2:00 p.m.; Late snack at 5:00 p.m.
+All food has to be consumed in the facility and cannot be taken out of the facility. - Late arrivals meals or snacks will not be held to accommodate late arrivals.
+If your child arrives 15 minutes or more past the scheduled mealtimes you should make arrangements for your child to have a meal outside of the center and they will not be served after a late arrival. - Children eating table food must be at the center during meal service, as food may not be held for later consumption or carried out of the facility.

-- Children eating table food must be at the center during meal service, as food may not be held for later consumption. - Food from home or fast food is not permitted in our facilities. - All food served at the center meets the standards set by the U.S Department of Agriculture. - To comply with licensing standards for the children on special Medical diets, we must have the physicians order stating a medical need and a copy of the diet meal plan in the child's records. - Due to health and sanitation regulations, all foods, with the exception of infant's bottles, must be unopened, commercially packaged, processed in a nut free facility, and labeled with the child's first and last name, date of birth, date to be served, and current date.
+- Food from home or fast food is not permitted in our facilities. - All food served at the center meets the standards set by the U.S Department of Agriculture. - To comply with licensing standards for the children on special Medical diets, we must have the physicians order stating a medical need and a copy of the diet meal plan in the child's records. - Due to health and sanitation regulations, all foods, with the exception of infant's bottles, must be unopened, commercially packaged, processed in a nut free facility, and labeled with the child's first and last name, date of birth, date to be served, and current date.
 Whole fruits are also accepted. - If your child has special dietary needs, an ACT meeting must be held, determining the plan of action required by the parent.
 Parents failing to comply with requirements could result in withdrawal of their child from the program.